nesfit/ICS/Lectures/Lecture_02/Lecture.md

 +++
 ### Inheritance
-* Create objects that are built upon existing objects
+* Create types that are built on existing types
-* Specify a new implementation to maintain the same behavior
+* Provide a new implementation while preserving expected behavior
-* Reuse code and independently extend original software via public classes
+* Reuse code and extend existing software via public classes
 * An *inherited class* is called a **subclass** of its **parent class** or **superclass** or **base class**

 +++
 #### Identifiers
-  * `null` - a reference that  *points to nowhere*
+  * `null` - a reference that *points to no object*
-  * `this` - a reference to a *current instance* of an object
+  * `this` - a reference to the *current instance* of an object
   * `base` - a reference to the *base class* of the current instance

 +++